The best jobs for MBAs with no experience.. is there even such a thing?

 Ultimately, your goal will be to help businesses grow by improving customer satisfaction.

-In addition to MBA grads, this is a common starting point job for people with computer science degrees.
+In addition to MBA grads, this is a common starting point people with computer science degrees.

 You will address all aspects of the customer relationship management program or system that a company has in place, looking at potential risks and solutions.